-The drawback to this approach is that the calling application must re-get any collection references that were directly attached.
+The drawback to this approach is that the calling application must re-get any collection references that were attached.
 Otherwise, the cache will not be aware of future changes.
-However, if the collection is referenced from an attached object, then this is transparently handled.
-More specifically, the attached object will see the proxy instead of the original.
+If the collection is referenced from another object, then the calling app can obtain the proxy by using the publishing mechanism provided by the object (e.g. Person.getHobbies()).
+If, however, the collection is directly attached to the cache, then a subsequent find() call will need to be made to retrieve the proxy.